-Under article 227 of the Industrial Property Code, the owner of an unregistered trade mark has a grace period of six months during which he can still register it with a priority right over subsequent trade marks.
+45 Under article 227 of the Industrial Property Code, the owner of an unregistered trade mark has a grace period of six months during which he can still register it with a priority right over subsequent trade marks.

-Industrial Property Code, arts 316-320.
+46 Industrial Property Code, articles 316-320.